poohhsu/Singing-Performance-Style-Transfer/README.md

 # Many-to-many Singing Performance Style Transfer on Pitch and Energy Contours
 This is the source code of "Many-to-many Singing Performance Style Transfer on Pitch and Energy Contours".

-More resources can be found [here](https://drive.google.com/drive/folders/18674Q414w03XZyIxqfhdsC3FzcoxyosA?usp=sharing).
+More resources including style transfer models and objective evaluation models can be found [here](https://drive.google.com/drive/folders/18674Q414w03XZyIxqfhdsC3FzcoxyosA?usp=sharing).

 ## Environment